2010 African Roller Hockey Club Championship

 The III African Roller Hockey Club Championship was the 3rd edition of the African Roller Hockey Club Championship organized by FARS.
 It was held in July 2010 in Pretoria, South Africa.

-Was the first time from 15 years that Egypt had teams to participate.
+This was the first time in 15 years that Egypt had teams to participate.

 The winner, of this tournament, Académica de Luanda, will be present in the most important Club Championship of Roller Hockey, Rink hockey World Club Championship to be held probably in Portugal or Egypt in 2010.

 Teams

-The clubs to participate in this Championship were:
+The clubs which participated in this Championship were: